Ezekiel Holliman

-Ezekial Holliman was a founder of the First Baptist Church in America.
+Ezekial Holliman (c.
+1586 – 17 September 1679) was a founder of the First Baptist Church in America.

 Boston

 Holliman ran into trouble while living in Boston when he ran afoul of the prevailing religious sensibilities of the time.
 He was accused of heresy, but left town before legal actions were initiated.
 He presumably thought that moving into the frontier would allow him a greater sense of religious liberty and so became one of the earliest settlers of Dedham, Massachusetts.